ExploraMDBR/next-stop/README.md

 ```

-## <a name="infos"></a>Project additional infos
+## <a name="infos"></a>Project additional info

 ### Project purpose
 *Next stop* is designed to be an installation.
 A full size train cockpit features a display and a basic console.

 **Two versions** of the installation have been presented:
-- The first one was displaying a video recorded in real time by a camera placed on topo of small toy train controlled through a reley and activated during “Running” state.
+- The first one was displaying a video recorded in real time by a camera placed on top of a small toy train controlled through a relay and activated during “Running” state.
 The train rails were installed above the installation
 area, being visible from all the visitors.
 - The second relied on a pre rendered video paused and played accordingly with application states.